MELDProject/meld_graph/docs/install_docker.md

   python scripts/new_patient_pipeline/new_pt_pipeline.py -h
 ```

+If you encounter any error, please contact the MELD team for support at `meld.study@gmail.com`

 ## Set up paths and download model
 Before being able to use the classifier on your data, some paths need to be set up and the pretrained model needs to be downloaded.